ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The following describes each member of the `measurement-map`:

-* `mkey` (index 0): An optional unique identifier of the measured (sub-)environment.
+* `mkey` (index 0): An optional measurement key.
  See {{sec-comid-mkey}}.

-* `mval` (index 1): The measurements associated with the (sub-)environment.
+* `mval` (index 1): The measurements associated with the environment.
  Described in {{sec-comid-mval}}.

 * `authorized-by` (index 2): The cryptographic identity of the individual or organization that is the designated authority for this measurement.
-For example, producer of the measurement or a delegated supplier.
+For example, the producer of the measurement or a delegate.

 ###### Measurement Keys {#sec-comid-mkey}

+Measurement keys are locally scoped identifiers that disambiguate multiple instances of measurements of the same type.

-The types defined for a measurement identifier are OID, UUID or uint.
+`Mkey` identifiers can be either OID, UUID or uint.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}